bundasma/matthew_bundas_portfolio/NASA_GLOBE_Observer_Research/code/README.md

 ## This folder contains much of the code I wrote for my research project surrounding the NASA GLOBE Observer Program.
 Details about the project are in the folder one level higher up.

-**SSALDriver.py** - Main driver of SSAL experiments.
-Attributes are experiment parameters/metrics/datasets.
-Functions facilitate semi-supervised active learning, communicating with the external postgres database.
-The bulk of the actual code is found in this class.

-**SSALModel.py** - Class containing the actual tensorflow models, handles training, predicting, testing etc.

-**SSAL_workbench.py** - Helps automate running of many experiments, reading from a parameter csv file.

 **SSAL_src/** - Contains the source files for some external functions.
 For the most part, they are evaluation functions used to evaluate the experiments in post.

   **SSAL_classification_vis.py** - Some functions to facilitate visualizing model classifications.
 Displays images, their actual class, and predicted class.